wjgilmore/dreamfactory-book/docs/chapter04.md

 For more information about managing custom user attributes, check out [this wiki page](http://wiki.dreamfactory.com/DreamFactory/Tutorials/Managing_user_custom_data).

 ## Debugging LDAP and Active Directory

+You can use the following PHP script to determine whether your host, base DN, and credentials are correct:

     <?php